MarshallOfSound/Google-Play-Music-Desktop-Player-UNOFFICIAL-/README.md

 All releases will be signing with my Code Signing Certificates (Authenticode on Windows and Codesign on OS X)

+Please see the [development FAQ](https://github.com/MarshallOfSound/Google-Play-Music-Desktop-Player-UNOFFICIAL-/wiki/Development-FAQ) for additional requirements for building.

 Contributing
 ------------